kenpeter/zend_auth_flow/readme.md

 ## Authentication

-When launching the site: http://localhost:8015, sometimes the token is already expired, you will be be redirected to a page like the following url:
+When launching the site: http://localhost:8015, sometimes the token is already expired, you will be redirected to a page like the following url:

 https://kenpeter4444.zendesk.com/access/unauthenticated?client_id=zend_auth_flow&return_to=https%3A%2F%2Fkenpeter4444.zendesk.com%2Foauth%2Fauthorizations%2Fnew%3Fresponse_type%3Dcode%26client_id%3Dzend_auth_flow%26scope%3Dread%2520write